 How to Handle Your Dog's Humor

-Roll your eyes at his intrusions, then give him a good pat on the head.
+Roll your eyes at their intrusions, then give them a good pat on the head.

-Let him play his practical jokes on you.
+Let them play their practical jokes on you.

 Tell Us All About Your Pup's Sense of Humor!

 He makes a funny face like hes grinning so big its crooked his nose twinges and smooshes upwards.
 He spins around in circles and crouches down, barking in excitement ready to play.

 You can just tell from their body language and the look on their face!